Collections

 The virtual widget retains the menu features without rendering anything, allowing you to make each collection page fully independent.

-If you encounter issues with your collections, contact support.
+If you encounter issues with your collections, contact the Algolia support team.

 Adding an attribute takes too long